-Get Film and Digital Times for iPad and iPhone on the Apple Newsstand.
-Download our free app in the iTunes Store (search: Film and Digital Times).
+Film and Digital Times for iPad and iPhone is available on the Apple Newsstand.
+Download free Film and Digital Times app in the iTunes Store (search: Film and Digital Times).
 Get individual issues, back issues, or an annual subscription.

 Print + Digital Subscriptions